Header Two

 Only clear and readable copies will be accepted.

-You will be notified by mail regarding your admission status.
+You will be notified regarding your International admission status.
 A Certificate of Eligibility (SEVIS Form I-20) will accompany your acceptance letter.

 Once the SEVIS Form I-20 is issued, The Student Exchange Visitor Program requires a fee of $350.00 (U.S. Dollars).
 Students must receive the I-20 form before paying this fee.
 Learn more about the SEVIS I-901 fee.